alexriderspy/DevClubIITD_Assignments/README.md

 1. git pull origin master
 or maybe only git pull
 2. merge all conflicts manually
-3. git push origin master
+3. git push origin master     or try git push (if origin master not working)

 done